tom-howard/ros/content/com2009/la1/core/wk1.md

 ## ROS Packages

 ROS applications are organised into *packages*.
-ROS packages are collections of scripts, parameters and configurations relating to some common robot functionality, and ROS uses packages as a way to organise all the programs running on a robot.  **The package system is a fundamental concept in ROS and all ROS programs are organised in this way**.
+Packages are basically folders containing scripts, configurations and launch files (ways to launch those scripts and configurations), all of which relate to some common robot functionality.
+ROS uses packages as a way to organise all the programs running on a robot.

+{{% nicenote info %}}
+The package system is a fundamental concept in ROS and all ROS programs are organised in this way.
+{{% /nicenote %}}

 #### Exercise 2: Exploring a ROS Package {#ex2}

-`roscd` is a *ROS command* that allows us to navigate to the directory of any ROS package installed on our system, without us needing to know the path to the package beforehand.
+`roscd` is a **ROS command** that allows us to navigate to the directory of any ROS package installed on our system, without us needing to know the path to the package beforehand.

-1. Open up a new terminal instance (**TERMINAL 3**) and use the `roscd` command to navigate to the `turtlebot3_teleop` package directory on our Linux filesystem:
+1. Open up a new terminal instance (**TERMINAL 3**) and use the `roscd` command to navigate to the `turtlebot3_teleop` package directory on the Linux filesystem:

     ***
     **TERMINAL 3:**